 Mason Engineering has deep roots in the field, and continues to set trends:

 - Mason's Center for Secure Information Systems, established in 1990, was the first academic center in security at a U.S. university.
+It has alliances with major government and corporate sponsors.

 - In fall 2015, Volgenau become the first college in the nation to offer a cybersecurity engineering degree that focuses on cyber-resilience engineering design.